 - Shaker Tubes in Vermiculite/Bran: Apply 20-40 mites per sq. ft.
 (100-400 per square meter).
 Reapply weekly in broadcast applications until pest issues have subsided.

-This Product Controls These Pests or Diseases: Bean Thrips (Caliothrips fasciatus), Broad Mites, Russet Mites, Spider Mites, Thrips (Franklinothrips sp), Western Flower Thrips
+This Product Controls These Pests or Diseases: Bean Thrips (Caliothrips fasciatus), Broad Mites, Russet Mites, Spider Mites, Thrips**, Western Flower Thrips (Frankliniella occidentalis)

-A. cucumeris is primarily a thrips predator, but is also used for spider mite control.
-Relatively high release rates are needed because thrips reproduce more quickly than A. cucumeris, who feed on the immature stages.
-For best control of thrips, use with Minute Pirate Bugs on foliage and release S. scimitus in the growing medium.
+Relatively high release rates are needed because thrips reproduce more quickly than A. cucumeris, who feed on the immature stages and establish slowly.
+For best thrips control, use with Minute Pirate Bugs on foliage and release S. scimitus in the growing medium.

 Release Instructions: Make sure the crop and floor are dry when applying sachets.